Acer pseudoplatanus: Uses

 Sycamore is planted in parks for ornamental purposes, and sometimes as a street tree, for its tolerance of air pollution makes it suitable for use in urban plantings.
 Owing to its tolerance to wind, it has often been planted in coastal and exposed areas as a windbreak.

 It produces a hard-wearing, white or cream close-grained timber that turns golden with age.
 The wood can be worked and sawn in any direction and is used for making musical instruments, furniture, joinery, wood flooring and parquetry.
 Because it is non-staining, is used for kitchen utensils, wooden spoons, bowls, rolling pins and chopping boards.
 In Scotland it has traditionally been used for making fine boxes, sometimes in association with contrasting, dark-coloured laburnum wood.

 Occasionally, trees produce wood with a wavy grain, greatly increasing the value for decorative veneers.
 The wood is a medium weight for a hardwood, weighing 630 kg per cubic metre.
-It is a traditional wood for use in making the backs, necks and scrolls of violins.
+It is a traditional wood for use in making the backs, necks and scrolls of violins, and also for flamenco guitars.
 The wood is often marketed as rippled sycamore.
 Whistles can be made from straight twigs when the rising sap allows the bark to be separated, and these, and sycamore branches, are used in customs associated with early May in Cornwall.
 The wood is used for fuel, being easy to saw and to split with an axe, producing a hot flame and good embers when burnt.

 In Scotland, sycamores were once a favoured tree for hangings, because their lower branches rarely broke under the strain.
 Both male and female flowers produce abundant nectar, which makes a fragrant, delicately flavoured and pale-coloured honey.
 The nectar and copious dull yellow ochre pollen are collected by honeybees as food sources.
 The sap rises vigorously in the spring and like that of sugar maple can be tapped to provide a refreshing drink, as a source of sugar and to make syrup or beer.